vivekagarwal14/SE_WAPP_team2/Second_deliverable.md

 ##### Explaination

-Whenever a User tries creting an account, API sends a request to the system which in turn sends the request back to the user.
+account_creation - Whenever a User tries creating an account, API sends a request to the system which in turn sends the request back to the user.
 Hence, the account is created.

+user_transaction - When a user tries to perform a transaction, system returns the api call back to user confirming the transaction has been processed.